-- b.
-Data furnished to statistical inquiries, surveys and censuses of the Philippine Statistics Authority (PSA);36 - c.
-Records and reports submitted to the Social Security System by the employer or member;37 - d.
-Information gathered from HIV/AIDS contact tracing and all other related health intelligence activities;38 - e.
-Confidential information submitted to the Philippine Competition Commission prohibited from disclosure by law, including the identity of the person who provided the information under condition of anonymity;39 - f.
-Applications and supporting documents filed pursuant to the Omnibus Investments Code of 1987;40 - g.
-Documents submitted through the Government Electronic Procurement System;41 - Information obtained from accessing any electronic key, electronic data message, or electronic document, book, register, correspondence, information or other material pursuant to any powers conferred under the Electronic Commerce Act of 2000;42 - i.
-Any confidential information supplied by the contractors in mineral agreements, and financial or technical assistance agreements pursuant to the Philippine Mining Act of 1995 and its Implementing Rules and Regulations (IRR), during the term of the project to which it relates;43 - j.
-Information received by the Department of Tourism (DOT) in relation to the accreditation of accommodation establishments (such as hotels and resorts) and travel and tour agencies;44
+- f.
+Confidential information submitted to the Philippine Competition Commission prohibited from disclosure by law, including the identity of the person who provided the information under condition of anonymity; - g.
+Applications and supporting documents filed pursuant to the Omnibus Investments Code of 1987; - h.
+Documents submitted through the Government Electronic Procurement System; - i.
+Information obtained from accessing any electronic key, electronic data message, or electronic document, book, register, correspondence, information or other material pursuant to any powers conferred under the Electronic Commerce Act of 2000; - j.
+Any confidential information supplied by the contractors in mineral agreements, and financial or technical assistance agreements pursuant to the Philippine Mining Act of 1995 and its Implementing Rules and Regulations (IRR), during the term of the project to which it relates; - k.
+Information received by the Department of Tourism (DOT) in relation to the accreditation of accommodation establishments (such as hotels and resorts) and travel and tour agencies; - I. The fact that a covered transaction report to the Anti-Money Laundering Council (AMLC) has been made, the contents thereof, or any information in relation thereto; - m.
+Information submitted to the Tariff Commission which is by nature confidential or submitted on a confidential basis; - n.
+Certain information and reports submitted to the Insurance Commissioner pursuant to the Insurance Code;